jxlarrea/ha-bt-proximity/README.md

             friendly_name: "Xavier Bedroom Presence"
             value_template: >-
               {{ states('sensor.mqtt_xavier_bedroom_proximity')|int > -10 }}
-    ```

-You will have to figure out the optimal value to consider the device a present in the room.
+You will have to figure out the optimal proximity value to consider the device as "present" in the room.
 This will vary greatly based on the strength of your device's BT signal, room size, line of sight, etc.

 ### Acknowledgements